Mike Hanopol

-Michael Abarico Hanopol (born April 10, 1946), also known as Mike Hanopol, is a Filipino rock singer, guitarist, recording artist and Messianic Rabbi.
+Michael Abarico Hanopol (born April 10, 1946), also known as Mike Hanopol, is a Filipino rock singer, guitarist, recording artist and Messianic religious leader.
 He was a former bass guitarist for the Juan de la Cruz Band.
 He is a pioneer of rock music in the Philippines active in the 1970s, along with Pepe Smith and Wally Gonzales.

 During his career as a musician, Hanopol produced twenty albums, three of which became Gold prize awardees while another three received the Aliw Awards.
 Hanopol's trademark is the beret, leather clothing, and his Steinberger guitar.
 He was the mentor and songwriter for Hagibis.

 Influences

 Despite being a rock-and-roll figure, Hanopol's experience in the seminary influenced him to compose song lyrics based on Bible passages.
 Examples are the first two stanzas for Hanopol's song "Balong Malalim" ("Deep Well") which were based on the Book of John, and the "Laki sa Layaw" song that conveys the biblical message of avoiding arrogance.
 "Laki sa Layaw", also known as "Laki sa Layaw Jeproks", is Hanopol's trademark and favorite song.
 Some of the songs in Hanopol's latest album Lagablab, under Warner Music Philippines, were based on the Book of Psalms (Psalm 75:3–16 and Psalm 37:1–6) and the Ten Commandments.
 Hanopol's Lagablab is a "10-track guitar album" that features "inspiring and original compositions" aimed at imparting life's lessons to the younger generation of Filipinos.
 Lagablab is an assortment of jazz, rock, hip-hop, fusion, and ballad music.
 The rap song in the album was performed with Filipino rapper Francis Magalona.